heipfive/heipfive/README.md

 ## 个人信息
 <table><tr><td valign="top" width="50%">

-- A green hand at coding.
+- a green hand at coding.

-- Learning cs50x，cs61a
+- learning cs50x，cs61a

 - interested in Continental philosophy